panos-lunarg/gfxreconstruct/USAGE_desktop_Vulkan.md

               This allows preserving frames when capturing a replay that uses. offscreen swapchain.
   --dump-resources <vulkan-begincommandbuffercall-index>,<vulkan-drawcall-index>,<vulkan-queuesubmitcall-index>
-              Dump gpu resources for the specified draw call in the specific command buffer, during the specific queuesubmit call.
+              Dump gpu resources after the specified draw call in the specific command buffer, during the specific queuesubmit call.
-              This option can be repeated to initiate multple dumps of gpu resources.
+              This option can be repeated to initiate multiple dumps of gpu resources.
+  --dump-resources <filename>
+              Extract --dump-resources args from the specified file.

+  --dump-resources-before-draw
+              In addition to dumping gpu resources after the Vulkan draw calls specified by the --dump-resources argument, also dump resources before the draw calls.

 ```

 ### Key Controls